Qianjia railway station

 Qianjia railway station (千甲車站 (Qiānjiǎ Chēzhàn)) is a railway station located in East District, Hsinchu City, Taiwan.
-It is located on the Neiwan line and is operated by the Taiwan Railways Administration.
+It is located on the Neiwan line and is operated by the Taiwan Railway.

 When the station opened in 2011, it was named Shibo railway station (世博車站 (Expo railway station)), after the Taiwanese pavilion from the Expo 2010 that was relocated nearby.
 However, the name was met with controversy from locals, who wanted the station name to reflect local culture.
 The name was changed to Qianjia in January 2013.
 The pavilion, which was turned into a shopping mall, closed on June 30, 2016.